Russia strongly Condemns Attempted Military Coup In Bolivia - UrduPoint

 Russia on Thursday joined a wave of countries denouncing the army's actions.

+Kremlin spokesman Dmitry Peskov said he hoped for "calm as soon as possible" and the foreign ministry said it "strongly condemns the attempted military coup."

-"We express our full, unwavering support for the government of President Luis Arce," it said, adding that Moscow stood in "solidarity with brotherly Bolivia, our reliable strategic partner".
+"We express our full, unwavering support for the government of President Luis Arce," the foreign ministry said.

+"We stand in solidarity with brotherly Bolivia, our reliable strategic partner," it added.

+Arce visited Russia earlier this month, holding talks with Russian President Vladimir Putin and speaking at a major economic forum.

 Recent Stories